NikiforovAll/nikiforovall.github.io/_posts/2025-08-09-tech-debt-master.md

 OTEL_EXPORTER_OTLP_PROTOCOL=grpc
-tdm config set ai.provider ollama tdm config set ai.url http://localhost:62604 tdm config set default.include '\.cs$' # we will use it so C# code base, so it makes sense to analyze only C# files
+tdm config set ai.provider ollama tdm config set ai.url http://localhost:62604 tdm config set default.include '\.cs$' # we will use it with C# code base, so it makes sense to analyze only C# files
 ```

 The beautiful part about `tdm` is that you can customize analysis prompts to better fit your project's needs.
 Run `tdm prompts edit` to open the prompt in your default system editor.